SOSBench

 Evaluation Results

-Revealing critical safety alignment deficiencies in frontier models
+Revealing critical safety alignment deficiencies across 26 frontier models

 Alarming Safety Gaps Across All Models

-Despite their alignment claims, advanced models consistently disclose policy-violating content across all scientific domains
+Despite their alignment claims, advanced models consistently disclose policy-violating content across all six scientific domains.

 Deepseek-R1